High sed rates can be associated with inflammatory or autoimmune conditions, and cancer.

 When inflammation is present, large amounts of proteins are produced and circulate in the bloodstream.
 In general, the greater the inflammatory process, the higher the concentration of these large molecules, which causes the blood to become more viscous (or thicker).

 An indirect way of measuring the viscosity of the blood is by measuring the effects of gravity on red blood cells suspended in a test tube of plasma.
-To use some extreme examples, compare this idea to dropping a marble into a tall glass of water, vs a tall glass filled with jelly.
-In the water the marble will drop straight to the bottom, whereas it will take significantly longer when dropped into the jelly.
+To use some extreme examples, compare this idea to dropping a marble into a tall glass of water, versus a tall glass filled with jelly.
+In the water the marble will drop straight to the bottom, whereas it will take significantly longer for the marble to fall to the booth when dropped into the jelly.

 Of course, red blood cells are much smaller and lighter than marbles, and the thickness of blood could never be compared to that of jelly, but the same principle is used in the Sed Rate test.
 The higher the concentration of inflammatory proteins in the blood, the longer it will take red blood cells to “fall” to the bottom of a test tube, and the higher the Sed Rate value will be.